 Touraj Riazi had the great privilege of interviewing former director of the Missile Defense Agency Lt.
 General (Ret’d) Patrick O’Reilly.
+Lt.
 Gen. O’Reilly enjoyed a lengthy and distinguished career in the Army where he occupied a variety of positions including Program Manager for the Directed Energy Programs, Patriot Missile PAC 3, THAAD, and the Ground based Midcourse Defense Program.
+Lt.
 Gen. O’Reilly culminated his career with being appointed Director of the MDA from 2008-2012.
 Here is Part 1 and Part 2 of our interview.

 The fire control system is comprised of many, redundant, high-speed processors.
-Complex algorithms take into account hundreds of variables to make split second decisions (including the status, composition, configuration, weight, age, maintenance history, etc. of each interceptor).
+Complex algorithms take into account hundreds of variables to make split second decisions (about the status, composition, configuration, weight, age, maintenance history, etc. of each interceptor).
 All of these variables are taken into account and fire control also accounts for when the last interceptor launch was and when the next one is.

 Again, I have been asked many times about GMD, whether its good enough, and if it will work.
 The most credible answer I can give is that we do not know why it would not work.
 What we have shown in our testing is where we need to improve reliability and we make improvements.

-There was a test regime that was defined while I was a director at MDA, that was submitted to Congress in 2009, and that test regime laid out in tremendous detail- there’s unclassified versions of it- what needed to be demonstrated in testing in order to have a credible assessment that the system can work in a manner which was intended by law.
+There was a test regime that was defined while I was director at MDA, that was submitted to Congress in 2009, and that test regime laid out in tremendous detail- there’s unclassified versions of it- what needed to be demonstrated in testing in order to have a credible assessment that the system can work in a manner which was intended by the law.

 I have been away for 4.5 years so I do not know if there is some new flaw in the system, but I did not know of one when I left.
 The deficiencies in the system that were identified were all correctible, as were those that we had corrected from previous tests.